openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

     ![Enabled](images/1-enabled.png)

-#### 4. Install the ROSA CLI
+### Install the ROSA CLI
 - Install the [ROSA CLI](https://www.openshift.com/products/amazon-openshift/download) as per your operating system.
 - Download and extract the relevant file for your operating system and store it in a location within your "PATH".
 - Run `rosa version` to make sure it works and that it returns the version number.

-#### 5. Install the OpenShift CLI
+### Install the OpenShift CLI
 There are a few ways to install the `oc` CLI:

 - If you have the `rosa` CLI installed, the simplest way is to run `rosa download oc`
     - Once downloaded, move the executable into a directory in your PATH
 - You can [download and install](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) the latest OpenShift CLI (oc).
-- If you already have an OpenShift cluster you can access the command line tools page by clicking on the *Questionmark > Command Line Tools*.
+- If you already have an OpenShift cluster you can access the command line tools page by clicking on the *Question mark > Command Line Tools*.
 Then download the relevant one for your operating system.

   ![CLI Tools](images/0-cli_tools_page.png)

 **Why use `oc` over `kubectl`**<br>
 Being Kubernetes, one can definitely use `kubectl` with their OpenShift cluster.  `oc` is specific to OpenShift in that it includes the standard set of features from `kubectl` plus additional support for OpenShift functionality.
 See [Usage of oc and kubectl commands](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/usage-oc-kubectl.html) for more details.

-## Configure the AWS CLI
+### Configure the AWS CLI
-If you've just installed the AWS CLI or simply want to make sure it is using the correct AWS account, follow these steps in a terminal:
+If you've just installed the AWS CLI, or simply want to make sure it is using the correct AWS account, follow these steps in a terminal:

 >**NOTE:** You must use an actual IAM and not an assumed role